-- Use Quality Tomatoes.
-Don’t buy the grocery store brand of crushed tomatoes.
+- Use Quality Canned Tomatoes.
+Don’t buy the cheapest or the grocery store brand of crushed tomatoes.
 Imported from Italy is best.
 My favorite brand is Tutto Rosso, followed closely by San Marzano.

 - Cook low and slow.
 This recipe does not have added sugar, but has a slightly sweet flavor.
 When you cook on low heat for a few hours, the onions have a chance to caramelize, releasing natural sugars into the sauce.

 - Use plenty of strong red wine.
 Zach and I love red wine, but we bought a chianti a couple of weeks ago that was just too strong to drink alone.
 It was overpowering.
 I kept it corked in the fridge to use for cooking and used it to make this sauce.
 Buy a good, strong red wine, preferably chianti, and add plenty of it to the sauce.

 - Use fresh herbs.
 And add half in the beginning and half toward the end of cooking.
 When you add them in the beginning, the flavor will be sucked out of them and become part of the sauce.
 Yes, “sucked out of them” is the technical term.
 When you add them in the end, they will retain more of their flavor to add an extra kick.
 Use any combination of italian herbs- basil, parsley, oregano, thyme.
 Be generous with the amount you use.
 (Note: I’ve made sauce with dried herbs before and it was also extremely tasty.
 If you don’t have fresh herbs on hand, you should still make this recipe with dried- it will be delicious.
 Promise!)

 How to make homemade marinara

 - First things first- finely dice the onions.